Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

 If you have finished the code above, you can build 3 executables.
-Given that you name them after the sources, you can test your code like this:
+Given that you name them after the sources, you can test your server and client code like this:

 open one terminal and type `./tcp-server 12334`.